-Answer: About the same length as Lincoln's Gettysburg Address
+Answer: About three-fourths the length of Lincoln's Gettysburg Address

 The question of length is a good one.
 It's also a difficult one to answer as it depends on the question itself, your style of writing, the detail which you give to your examples, and—since this is an open-book exam where you basically could prepare questions in advance and then cut and paste from other sources (with proper credit given to those sources)—a good answer can vary quite a bit in length.

 At a minimum you should have a beginning, a middle, and an end (sometimes also known as introduction, body, conclusion).

 You should also be sure to answer the question(s) asked, and if there are two, three or more parts to a question, be sure to answer all of them.

 Be sure to give examples when you make a statement.